lokapal-xyz/education/content/glossary.md

 * **Governance:**
     * The rules and processes that determine how a DAO makes decisions and operates.

+**H**

+* **Hardware Wallet:**
+    * A physical device that securely stores private keys offline, protecting them from malware and online attacks.
+Used to sign transactions while keeping the keys isolated from internet-connected environments.
+Hardware wallets provide an extra layer of security compared to online or mobile wallets.

+**I**

+* **Interoperability:**
+    * The ability of different blockchain networks and DAOs to communicate and interact with each other.

 **L**

 * **Layer 2:**